Why aromatic molecules do their work, even when you can’t smell them

 Why this matters

-The question “do essential oils work without smell” is about something bigger: do people see natural remedies as pharmacologically active, or do they think it’s only placebo?
+The question “do essential oils work without smell” is about something bigger: do people see natural remedies as pharmacologically active, or do they think it’s just placebo?

 Let me be clear: essential oils are bioactive molecules with demonstrable pharmacological effects.
-They bind to receptors, influence neurotransmitters, support cellular communication, are metabolised by your liver and have half-lives you can measure.
+They bind to receptors, influence neurotransmitters, support cellular communication, are metabolised by your liver and have half-lives that can be measured.
 This is biochemistry, not a fairy tale.

-And yes, the psychological component of smell is powerful, no one denies that.
+And yes, the psychological component of smell is powerful; nobody denies that.
 The pharmacological action is separate from it.
-If you have no sense of smell, you miss part of the experience, while the effectiveness remains intact.
+If you don’t have a sense of smell, you miss part of the experience, while the effectiveness remains intact.

 To finish

-Those two participants at my training could experience live that the aromatic molecules did have an effect on them.
-They went home satisfied, knowing that essential oils can still support their nervous system via all three applications: aromatic, topical and internal.
+Those two participants in my training got to experience, live, that the aromatic molecules genuinely had an effect on them.
+They went home satisfied, knowing that essential oils can still support their nervous system through all three application methods: aromatic, topical and internal.

-Because molecules do their work, even without you consciously perceiving the smell.
+Because molecules do their work, even when you don’t consciously notice the smell.

 Ready to give this a go?
 Download the protocol, use your oils, and let’s go.
 Your nervous system is waiting for input.

-Want to get started with smell training yourself, or do you know someone who wants to recover their sense of smell?
+Want to get started with smell training yourself, or do you know someone who wants to restore their sense of smell?
 I’ve put together a complete guide with:

 🧠 Brain training with aromatic molecules

 Want more than just a PDF?
-I also give live brain-training sessions in which we strengthen your nervous system and make your brain more resilient with aromatic molecules.
+I also run live brain-training sessions in which we use aromatic molecules to strengthen your nervous system and build a more resilient brain.
 Perfect for teams, organisations or individual programmes.

-Curious what I can do for your organisation? 📧 tanja@your-good-life.nl
+Curious what I could do for your organisation? 📧 tanja@your-good-life.nl

 Tanja Holistic Health Coach • doTERRA Blue Diamond Leader • Creator of the GOOD. method